Steven Snowden QC is recognised in the independent legal directories as one of the leading barristers in the country in his chosen areas of work.

 - Advising motor insurers on policy coverage issues and motor insurance hierarchy in connection with a multi car accident during a “car cruise”.

-- Considering and advising on issues under ss.151 and 152 of the Road Traffic Act.
+- Considering and advising on issues under the Road Traffic Act.

 - Considering the effect of possible findings of exaggeration or dishonesty on liability insurance cover and, in other cases, in the context of ATE insurance.